mwthinker/Zombie/README.md

 make
 ```

-Or use CMake gui and gnerate the build system of your choice.
+Or use CMake gui and generate the build system of your choice.

+## Open source
+The project is under the MIT license (see LICENSE.txt).